 We must keep in mind that this apps usage statistic is limited to the US market, while the total download counts on Google Play/App Store are a worldwide metric.
 It’s quite possible that people in emerging markets download more apps because mobile products are relatively newer in those countries.
 In the US, the mobile market is already over 10 years old, so many people have already picked an app for each use case and therefore don’t need to download more.

 However, the statistic about increased time spent on smartphones was for US customers, not worldwide customers.
 So even though American consumers may not be downloading as many apps as they used to, they are still using their current apps more than ever before.

-Getting In-Depth With App Usage and Mobile Engagement
+Getting In-Depth With App Usage Statistics and Mobile Engagement

 Still looking for more data and insight on mobile app usage?
 Have a look at our 2018 Mobile App Engagement Index.
 This report breaks down critical metrics for all mobile teams, such as the average cost per install or purchase, the average retention rates on Android and iOS, and much, much more.
 Read the report to get up to date with all the key metrics surrounding mobile app usage.

 Leanplum is a mobile engagement platform that helps forward-looking brands like Grab, Tinder, and Tesco meet the real-time needs of their customers.
 Schedule your personalized demo here.